Skip to content

 Predict

-Predict mode is used for making predictions using a trained YOLOv8 model on new images or videos.
+Predict mode is used for making predictions using a trained YOLO11 model on new images or videos.
 In this mode, the model is loaded from a checkpoint file, and the user can provide images or videos to perform inference.
-The model predicts the classes and locations of objects in the input images or videos.
+The model identifies and localizes objects in the input media, making it ready for real-world applications.
+Predict mode is the gateway to applying your trained model to solve practical problems.

 Predict Examples